 Use and Disclosure of Video Records

-- Digital records may be used to identify the person or persons responsible for library policy violations, criminal activity, damage or destruction of library property or actions disruptive to normal library operations.
+- Digital records may be used to identify the person or persons responsible for Library policy violations, criminal activity, damage or destruction of Library property or actions disruptive to normal Library operations.

-- Digital security records are not to be used to identify the activities of individual Library patrons except as viewed in relation to suspected criminal activity, suspected violation of the Library’s Policies or incidents where there is reasonable basis to believe a claim may be made against the Library for civil liability.
+- Digital security records are not to be used to identify the activities of individual Library patrons except as viewed in relation to suspected criminal activity, suspected violation of the Library’s policies, or incidents where there is reasonable basis to believe a claim may be made against the Library for civil liability.

-- A copy of digital security data will be made available to law enforcement upon request and with the approval of the Director or his/her designee.
+- A copy of digital security data will be made available to law enforcement upon request and with the approval of the Director or their designee.
 Recorded data will be accorded the same level of confidentiality and protection provided to Library users by Indiana state law and the Library’s policies.